Welcoming the Younger Generation to the Workplace

 It’s also home to essential wellbeing resources designed to help employees help themselves.
 A ‘My Possible Self’ account is included, making lifestyle-tracking solutions, tailored content and crisis support available at the touch of a button.

-At Sodexo Engage, many of our younger colleagues have embedded this app into their daily lives, tracking, understanding, and supporting their mental wellbeing.
+At Pluxee UK, many of our younger colleagues have embedded this app into their daily lives, tracking, understanding, and supporting their mental wellbeing.

 Get Ready to Grow with the Next Generation of Workers